-Pin 36 Town at the No. Mnemonic Function 1 $V{OUT}$ Analog output voltage from DAC.
+Pin No. Mnemonic Function 1 V {OUT} Analog output voltage from DAC.
 The output amplifier has rail-to-rail operation.
 2 GND Ground reference point for all circuitry on the part.
-3 $V{\mathrm{DD}}$ Power Supply Input.
-These parts can be operated from +2.5 V to +5.5 V and should be decoupled to GND.
+3 V{DD} Power Supply Input.
+These parts can be operated from $+2.5$ V to $+5.5$ V and V{DD} should be decoupled to GND.
 4 DIN Serial Data Input.
 This device has a 16-bit shift register.
 Data is clocked into the register on the falling edge of the serial clock input.
 5 SCLK Serial Clock Input.
 Data is clocked into the input shift register on the falling edge of the serial clock input.
 Data can be transferred at rates up to 30 MHz.
 6 SYNC Level triggered control input (active low).
 This is the frame synchronization signal for the input data.
-When \$\overline{SYNC}\$ goes low, it enables the input shift register and data is transferred in on the falling edges of the following clocks.
-The DAC is updated following the 16th clock cycle unless \$\overline{SYNC}\$ is taken high before this edge in which case the rising edge of \$\overline{SYNC}\$ acts as an interrupt and the write signal is ignored by the DAC.
+When \overline{SYNC} goes low, it enables the input shift register and data is transferred in on the falling edges of the following clocks.
+The DAC is updated following the 16th clock cycle unless \overline{SYNC} is taken high before this edge in which case the rising edge of \overline{SYNC} acts as an interrupt and the write sequence is ignored by the DAC.

--4- REV. 0
+-4- REV. A